 In the city, a pothole is a failure.
 A spine-rattling bump on your way to work.
 A tsk-tsk to politicians hob-nobbing with lobbyists while our roads crumble under our feet.

 I’m not talking about cities, though, I’m talking about the desert.
 In the desert, a pothole is a tide pool abandoned by the ocean.
-In the desert, a pothole is another world.
+On a rafting trip, in the desert, a pothole is another world.

 The exposed sandstone grows hundreds of holes, every size and shape, whittled out by the wind with the tools of pebbles and grit.
 It’s like this: the wind is a gambler.
 She picks up small rocks and rolls them like dice.
 Rolls them again and again until it erodes a little dice-cup for her mad gambling.
 She’s on a winning streak, she’s not giving up soon.